 (c) at least one member of which is a member of the Parliament of the Commonwealth;

-“public body name” means the name, or an abbreviation or acronym of the name, of a prominent public body.
+public body name means the name, or an abbreviation or acronym of the name, of a prominent public body.

 (2) The Electoral Commissioner may refuse to register a political party if the Electoral Commissioner believes on reasonable grounds that information set out in, or documents required to accompany, the application are incorrect.